happyfoxinc/helpstack-android/README.md

 * HelpStack comes with its own customisable user interface which uses *appcompat_v7* library for ActionBar support.
 Make sure to add appcombat_v7 library under HelpStack dependency libraries in its Project Properties.

-* Once HelpStack and its dependancies are successfully imported, build it as a Library project and include it in your *Android Application* Dependancy libraries :
+* Once HelpStack and its dependancies are successfully imported, build it as a Library project and include it in your *Android Application* Dependancy libraries in the following way :-

 	* Right click on your project and go to *Properties*
 	* Go to *Android* and under *Library*, add *HelpStack*